FairwindsOps/goldilocks/README.md

 Available Commands:
-  controller  Run goldilocks as a controller inside a kubernetes cluster. create-vpas Create VPAs web         Run the goldilocks web that will show recommendations. delete-vpas Delete VPAs help        Help about any command summary     Genarate a summary of the vpa recommendations in a namespace.
+  controller  Run goldilocks as a controller inside a kubernetes cluster. create-vpas Create VPAs dashboard   Run the goldilocks dashboard that will show recommendations. delete-vpas Delete VPAs help        Help about any command summary     Genarate a summary of the vpa recommendations in a namespace.